carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 ##### E/ Security Groups (Created by default)

 - It **acts as a Firewall**, it controls inbound and outbound traffic **at EC2 instance level**, specific for each instance.
-- If you don't specify a Security Group, the EC2 instance is linked to the default Security Group.
 - Changes to a security groups rules take effect immediately and are automatically applied to all instances associated with that group.
 - You can specify a source in security group rule to be an IP range, a specific IP (/32), **or another security group**.
+- If you don't specify a Security Group, the EC2 instance is linked to the default Security Group.
+  - This has no inbound rules and a single outbound rule, which allows all traffic to any destination (0.0.0.0/0).
-- When you first create a security group by default (no rules):
+- When you first create a custom security group (similar to the deafult security group):
-  - **All inbound traffic is blocked by default** - so we enable some IP and ports using Security Groups.
+  - **All inbound traffic is blocked by default**
+    - No rules
-    - To let All IPs in `0.0.0.0/0`.
+    - When adding rules, you can enable all IPs in `0.0.0.0/0`.
 To let a single IP address in `X.X.X.X/32` (32 means this ip address)
-    - Common Ports: Linux (port 22) and Microsoft - RDP (port 3389)
+    - Ports restrictions: Linux (port 22) and Microsoft - RDP (port 3389)
-  - **All outbound traffic is allowed**.
+  - **All outbound traffic is allowed**
+    - 1 rule to for `0.0.0.0/0` All ports.
+It can be modified to allow only specific IPs.
-    - Common Ports: HTTP (80) and HTTPS (443).
+    - Ports restrictions: HTTP (80) and HTTPS (443).
 - Cardinality: N Security Group <--> N EC2 instance.
   - You can have any number of EC2 instances within a security group.
   - You can have multiple Security Groups attached/assigned to EC2 instances.
 Evaluate all rules before deciding whether to allow traffic.
 Meaning if you have one security group which has no Allow and you add an allow in another than it will Allow